 HSV529 Herpes Vaccine Description

-Vaccine-elicited protection against HSV is challenging to achieve due to the ability of herpesviruses to evade many aspects of the mammalian immune response.
-Subunit vaccines, which consist of individual or small groups of viral antigens, remove the risk of complications resulting from the production of vaccine-associated infectious viral particles but are limited in the degree and scope of immunity that can be produced in vaccinated individuals.
+Vaccine-elicited protection against HSV is challenging to achieve due to herpesviruses' ability to evade many aspects of the mammalian immune response.
+Subunit vaccines, which consist of individual or small groups of viral antigens, remove the risk of complications resulting from the production of vaccine-associated infectious viral particles but are limited in the degree and scope of immunity produced in vaccinated individuals.

-The Sanofi Pasteur vaccine candidate HSV529 is derived from HSV-2 strain 186, which was produced in Vero cells expressing HSV2 UL5 and UL29.
+The Sanofi Pasteur vaccine candidate HSV529 is derived from HSV-2 strain 186, produced in Vero cells expressing HSV2 UL5 and UL29.

 In October 2014, Sanofi Pasteur and Immune Design announced a collaboration: Sanofi Pasteur contributed HSV529, a clinical-stage replication-defective HSV vaccine product candidate, and Immune Design will contribute G103, its preclinical trivalent vaccine product candidate.